Healthcare-Robotics/assistive-gym/README.md

 ### Support for the Stretch and PANDA robots

 ### Multi-robot control support
-Assitive Gym now provides an interface for simulating and controlling multiple robots and people. all through the OpenAI Gym framework.
+Assitive Gym now provides an interface for simulating and controlling multiple robots and people, all through the OpenAI Gym framework.
 See this example of [multi-robot control](https://colab.research.google.com/drive/1NPWZNFpB9NCgTQpbwM78jVHJAC7q_0oR?usp=sharing).

 ### Integration with iGibson
-Assistive Gym can now be used with iGibson to simulate human-robot interaction in a visually realistic interactive home environment.
+Assistive Gym can now be used with [iGibson](http://svl.stanford.edu/igibson/) to simulate human-robot interaction in a visually realistic interactive home environment.
-After [installing iGibson](), you can run [igibson_example.py](https://github.com/Healthcare-Robotics/assistive-gym/blob/v1.0/examples/igibson_example.py) or [igibson_drinking_example.py](https://github.com/Healthcare-Robotics/assistive-gym/blob/v1.0/examples/igibson_drinking_example.py) to for examples of Assistive Gym + iGibson.
+An example of using iGibson with Assistive Gym is available in [this Google Colab notebook](https://colab.research.google.com/drive/1qFbjuq5lFxPijyw4PFUiZw2sFpXTR7ok?usp=sharing).

 ### Static human mesh models (with SMPL-X)
 SMPL-X human mesh models are now supported in Assistive Gym.
 See this [wiki page](https://github.com/Healthcare-Robotics/assistive-gym/wiki/8.-Human-Mesh-Models-with-SMPL-X) for details of how to use these human mesh models.